hassanzohdy/mongez-react-atom/README.md

 });
 ```

-Or using callback to get the old value:
+Or using a callback to get the old value:

 ```ts
 // anywhere in your app